JuliaGPU/gitlab-ci/README.md

 * `hydor.elis.ugent.be`: Kepler GTX Titan & Pascal GTX 1080, CUDA 9.0, 64-bit Linux

 Note that you need to disable shared runners on your repository in Gitlab (in `Settings/CI / CD`) - otherwise, you may run on a Gitlab shared runner, instead off a JuliaGPU one.
 Gitlab shared runners usually do not have GPUs.

 ## Docker images

-Images are named according to `juliagpu/julia:$VERSION-$TAG`, with the following
-versions:

-* `v0.6`: daily build from the `release-0.6` branch
-* `v0.7`: downloaded from the Julia homepage
-* `v1.0`: downloaded from the Julia homepage
-* `dev`: daily build from the `master` branch

-When using the templates from this repository, you only need to select one of the following tags using the `CI_IMAGE_TAG` variable:
+Images are named according to `juliagpu/julia:$VERSION-$TAG`, and use the precompiled binaries from the Julia home page.
+When using the templates from this repository, you also need to select one of the following tags using the `CI_IMAGE_TAG` variable:

-* `plain`: `ubuntu:18.04` image
+* `plain`: `ubuntu` image
-* `cuda`: `nvidia/cuda:10.0-cudnn7-devel-ubuntu18.04`
+* `cuda`: `nvidia/cuda` image with CUDNN
-* `opencl`: `nvidia/opencl:devel-ubuntu18.04` image
+* `opencl`: `nvidia/opencl` image
-* `opengl`: `nvidia/opengl:1.0-glvnd-devel-ubuntu18.04` image
+* `opengl`: `nvidia/opengl` image

 All images come with essential compiler utilities, but few other packages.
 If you are missing a package, either install it as part of the build process, or file an issue here.

-Note that we don't push these images to a Docker registry, but build them on the the system where the GitLab runner is deployed (see `images/build.sh`), configured with the `pull_policy = "if-not-present"`.
-IF you want to use these images, make sure the runner uses the NVIDIA docker runtime, via `runtime = "nvidia"`.
+If you want to use these images, make sure the runner uses the NVIDIA docker runtime, via `runtime = "nvidia"`.
 For the OpenGL images, there should be an X server running on display `:0` (hard-coded in the Dockerfile, as the `environment` flag in the runner config doesn't seem to work), and the runner should mount `/tmp/.X11-unix` in the container (i.e., `volumes = [/tmp/.X11-unix:/tmp/.X11-unix:ro"]`).